appsdock/docs/src/exceptions.md

 ## 10012

-!!! danger "When setting the setting in the user preferences, it was found that the setting does not exist."
+!!! danger "The setting does not exist."
-    Unfortunately, there is currently no detailed description available.
+    When setting the setting in the user preferences, it was found that the setting does not exist.